Xtendera/visor/README.md

 ## Configuration

 The config is stored in a JSON file.
-Please look at `config.example.json` for a functional configuration file.
+Please look at `config.example.json` for a functional configuration file. **NOTE: ** You will also need the `example/` directory in the same location as the example configuration for the project to run.
+You will find the config and the example directory in this git project.

 Here are the possible properties for the config: